How I built Fluxer, a Discord-like chat app

 Fluxer is no longer a one-person project, but the team is still small for something this big.

-I am still the only person who has worked across the whole codebase from the beginning, and I spend most of my time building the app, working on backend architecture and reliability, and handling whatever urgent production problem needs attention that day.
+I'm still the only person who has worked across the whole codebase from the beginning, and I spend most of my time building the app, working on backend architecture and reliability, and handling production operations.
 Support, trust and safety, abuse prevention, billing, accounting, and internal tools have all spent time on my desk too.

 Around that, someone is helping with direction and safety: where Fluxer goes, report review, policy work, and safety tooling.
-An infrastructure-focused engineer works on scaling, monitoring, CDN work, internal tooling, and voice server deployment.
-The native iOS and Android app has a paid contributor focused on mobile implementation, and a newer team member is taking support and billing load off my plate.
+An engineer focused on systems works on scaling, monitoring, CDN work, internal tooling, and voice server deployment.
+The native iOS and Android app has a paid contributor focused on the mobile app, and a newer team member is taking support and billing load off my plate.

 Frequently asked questions